eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 > - Consensus is a way to build reliable distributed systems with unreliable components.
 > - Blockchain-based distributed systems aim to agree on a single history of transactions.
-> - Proof of work and proof of stake are not consensus protocols, but enable consensus protocols.
+> - Proof-of-Work and Proof-of-stake are not consensus protocols, but enable consensus protocols.
 > - Nodes and validators are the actors of the consensus system.
 > - Slots and epochs regulate consensus time.
 > - Blocks and attestations are the currency of consensus.

 The Consensus Layer (CL) is a fundamental component that ensures the network's security, reliability, and efficiency.
 Originally, Ethereum utilized Proof-of-Work (PoW) as its consensus mechanism, similar to Bitcoin.
 PoW, while effective in maintaining decentralization and security, has significant drawbacks, including high energy consumption and limited scalability.
-To address these issues, Ethereum has transitioned to Proof of Stake (PoS), a more sustainable and scalable consensus mechanism.
+To address these issues, Ethereum has transitioned to Proof-of-Stake (PoS), a more sustainable and scalable consensus mechanism.

 The Ethereum network consists of many individual nodes.
 Each node operates independently and communicates over the Internet, which is often unreliable and asynchronous.
 A node might always behave correctly, or it might be faulty in various ways: being offline, using a different protocol version, trying to mislead other nodes, sending contradictory messages, or experiencing other issues.